mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 There is no way that they can spend my 5 MOB without producing the desired output for me, so my funds are safe, and moreover, never leave my custody during this process until the moment the trade is final.
-It costs me nothing to produce a transaction fragment and does not require an on-chain event -- there is only one actual on chain transaction to settle the swap, which happens with the speed and privacy of MobileCoin.
+It costs me nothing to produce a transaction fragment and does not require an on-chain event -- there is only one actual on-chain transaction to settle the swap, which happens with the speed and privacy of MobileCoin.

 The broader significance is the following: